Hammerson overhaul plan fails to quell investor worries over strategy

 Hammerson then bowed to shareholder pressure and dropped the Intu deal the following week, when it also launched a strategic review.

-Hammerson’s 10.6 billion-pound property portfolio encompasses Bristol’s Cabot Circus and London’s Brent Cross shopping centres, as well as stakes in premium outlets including Bicester Village in Oxfordshire.
+Hammerson’s 10.6 billion-pound property portfolio encompasses Bristol’s Cabot Circus and London’s Brent Cross shopping centers, as well as stakes in premium outlets including Bicester Village in Oxfordshire.